turingschool/career-development-curriculum-site/module_one/storytelling_reflection.md

+---
+layout: page
-# Storytelling Reflection
+title: Storytelling Reflection
+---

 1. Describe your 3-act arc by answering these three questions in 1-2 paragraphs:
 * **Who are you?** Consider describing:
   * How your values and perspective have driven you to come to Turing
   * Your Pairin themes
   * How you've seen yourself grow during this module at Turing

 * **Why are you here?** Consider describing:
   * When have you struggled at Turing?
 How have you dealt with struggle?
   * When have you succeeded at Turing?
 How did you accomplish those successes?

 * **What's next?** Consider describing: